 Freedom to choose when to take your pension: You do not need to have reached your Normal Pension Age in order to take your pension.
 Once you've met the two years vesting period, you can choose to retire and take your pension at any time between age 55 and 75.
 Your Normal Pension Age is simply the age you can retire and take the pension you've built up in full.
 If you choose to take your pension before your Normal Pension Age it will normally be reduced, as it's being paid earlier.
 If you take it later than your Normal Pension Age it's increased because it's being paid later.

-Redundancy and efficiency retirement: If you are made redundant or retired in the interests of business efficiency when you are 55 or over, you will receive immediate payment of the benefits you've built up, provided you've met the two years vesting period.
-Your main L G P S benefits would not be reduced for early payment.
+Redundancy and efficiency retirement: If you are made redundant or retired in the interests of business efficiency when you are 55 or over, you will receive immediate payment of the pension you've built up, provided you've met the two years vesting period.
+Your main L G P S pension would not be reduced for early payment.
 Any additional pension you have bought would be reduced if you are under your Normal Pension Age when you retire.

 The Government has announced that the earliest age you can take your pension will increase from 55 to 57 from 6 April 2028.
 Find out more in the Pension age changes section.